orangedonkey/Challenge/README.md

+Class1.java contains a method that implements the following discount protocol.

 There are four types of customer accounts.
 Each type is represented using a number from 1 to 4 inclusive.
 All other numeric values are invlaid and have no meaning.
 	1 - Not Registered